 I will be remote working throughout, I mean somebody’s got to pay for this stuff, right?
 I am visiting these towns and cities to get a sense of the feel and rhythm of each place.
-Along the way, I will collect information about each city, what makes each place interesting and unique.
+Along the way, I will collect information about each city, and what makes each place interesting and unique.
 But most importantly I will be allowing myself to absorb how each place makes me feel.

 If you have been following me you know that I am in relentless pursuit of my personal freedom.
-I have explained all the reasons why in prior post but if you are new (welcome) please check out my first post “America: I am breaking up with you” and “America is a Gilded Cage.”
+I have explained all the reasons why in a prior post but if you are new (welcome) please check out my first post “America: I am breaking up with you” and “America is a Gilded Cage.”

 I want to preface my comments by stating that these are my opinion and views.
 Other bloggers and residents of a town or city, may differ from me on many things so keep in mind that these are just my views.
 My trips are being financed by me.
 I am not being sponsored by any person or entity and therefore there is no one or entity influencing the views shared here.

 I visited Guadalajara (GDL) from January 17-24, 2021.
-GDL like it’s sunny beachside sister, Puerto Vallarta, is in the state of Jalisco.
+GDL like its sunny beachside sister, Puerto Vallarta, is in the state of Jalisco.
 GDL is the capital city of the state of Jalisco and has a population of about 1.3 million people.
 It is the second-largest city in Mexico and has the second largest population in Mexico.
-GDL is an international center for art, culture, business, a tech hub and is home to the University of Guadalajara.
+GDL is an international center for art, culture, business, and a tech hub and is home to the University of Guadalajara.
 It is the 10th largest metro area in Latin America.
 Many major centers of learning in Mexico are in GDL.
 I say this all to say GDL is a proper city.

 Major historical landmarks in GDL include the Guadalajara Cathedral, the Teatro Degollado, the Hospicio Cabanas, and the San Juana de Dios Market, the largest indoor market in Latin America.
 GDL is the cultural center that features popular Mexican mainstays like Mariachi, Tequila, and Birria (YUM).
-Adjacent to GDL in its suburbs are the very charming towns of Tlaquepaque, Chapalita and Zapopan and Flea Market heaven Tonala.
+Adjacent to GDL in its suburbs is the very charming towns of Tlaquepaque, Chapalita and Zapopan and Flea Market heaven Tonala.

 For more on the history of Guadalajara, check out this link.